amilkyboi/netnate/content/posts/arch-linux.md

 ### 1.3 Download the Arch Linux ISO

 Visit the Arch Wiki [downloads](https://archlinux.org/download/) page, click the magnet link for the latest version of Arch Linux, and torrent the file via qBittorrent.
 After the file has been downloaded, visit the [checksums](https://archlinux.org/download/#checksums) page and download the ISO PGP Signature.
-Navigate to the Downloads folder by typing `cd C:\Users\Nathan\Downloads` and type `gpg --verify .\archlinux-2023.05.03-x86_64.iso.sig .\archlinux-2023.05.03-x86_64.iso` to verify the Arch Linux ISO file using the appropriate signature.
+Navigate to the Downloads folder by typing `cd C:\Users\user\Downloads` and type `gpg --verify .\archlinux-2023.05.03-x86_64.iso.sig .\archlinux-2023.05.03-x86_64.iso` to verify the Arch Linux ISO file using the appropriate signature.
 GPG should  return `Good Signature`.
 The User ID might not be certified, but this is fine.
 To be extra cautious, visit the [developers](https://archlinux.org/people/developers/) page and match the primary key fingerprint output by GPG to that shown for the matching developer.

 ### 1.4 Install Rufus
+BIOS
 Download Rufus, a bootable storage device creation tool, by visiting the [website](https://rufus.ie/en/).
 The executable is automatically checked for a SHA-256 signature by Windows.
 Right-click the executable and navigate to the Digital Signatures tab.
 The signed name should be ‘Akeo Consulting’.
 Alternatively, install Rufus using winget by typing `winget install Rufus.Rufus` in a PowerShell terminal.

 ### 1.5 Prepare the installation medium